polakowo/vectorbt/README.md

 without significant delays.

 With vectorbt you can
-* Build flexible algorithmic trading pipelines
+* Build your pipelines in a few lines of code
+* Retain full control over execution (as opposed to web-based services such as TradingView)
-* Test your trading strategy against many parameters, assets, and periods in one go
+* Optimize your trading strategy against many parameters, assets, and periods in one go
-* Explore financial markets and uncover hidden patterns
+* Uncover hidden patterns in financial markets
 * Analyze time series and engineer new features for ML models
 * Supercharge pandas and your favorite tools to run much faster
 * Visualize strategy performance using interactive charts and dashboards (both in Jupyter and browser)
-* Fetch data periodically, send Telegram notifications, and more
+* Fetch and process data periodically, send Telegram notifications, and more

 ## Installation